-Engineering Statewide Program of Study
+Statewide Program of Study: Engineering Foundations

-The Engineering program of study focuses on the design, development, and use of engines, machines, and structures.
-CTE learners will learn how to apply science, mathematical methods, and empirical evidence to the innovation, design, construction, operation, and maintenance of different manufacturing systems.
+The Engineering Foundations program of study focuses on occupational and educational opportunities associated with a wide range of skills applied in the Engineering industry.
+Students will design, test, and evaluate projects related to engines, machines, and structures.
+This program of study incudes applying scientific, mathematical, and empirical evidence to solve problems through innovation. design.

-Engineering Design and Presentation I
+construction, operation, and maintenance of different engineering systems.

-Engineering Design and Problem Solving
+- Principles of Applied Engineering or - Engineering Design and Presentation I

-- Practicum in STEM (2 or 3 credits) - Applied Math for Technical Professionals (not included in POS)
+- Engineering Design and Problem Solving - Applied Math for Technical Professionals (not included in pathway)